Human-to-human transmission confirmed in China coronavirus

 Videos posted online show people in protective suits checking one-by-one the temperatures of plane passengers arriving in Macao from Wuhan.
 A man surnamed Yang who works for the Macao Health Bureau confirmed over the phone that such checks are taking place in the southern Chinese region.

-Canada’s Chief Medical officer, Dr. Theresa Tam, said additional signage will be in place in the coming days at airports in Toronto, Montreal and Vancouver.
-There will also be additional screening questions at electronic kiosks at customs asking people if they have traveled to areas where coronavirus is and if they have flu like symptoms.
+Canada’s Chief Medical officer, Dr. Theresa Tam, said signs will be placed at airports in Toronto, Montreal and Vancouver in the coming days.
+Electronic kiosks at Customs will ask people if they have traveled to areas where coronavirus is and if they have flu like symptoms.

 “The Chinese lunar year is coming so out of abundance precaution that’s why we are putting out additional information for travelers,” Tam said.